beacom/literary-answers/introduction-to-algorithms/chapter-1.md

 ### 1.4-2
-What is the smallest value of _n_ such that an algorithm whose running time in 100n<sup>2</sup> runs faster than an algorithm whose running time is 2<sup>n</sup> on the same machine?
+What is the smallest value of _n_ such that an algorithm whose running time is 100n<sup>2</sup> runs faster than an algorithm whose running time is 2<sup>n</sup> on the same machine?

 100n<sup>2</sup> is less than 2<sup>n</sup> until 14.325, making 15 the smallest value of _n_ such that 100n<sup>2</sup> outperforms 2<sup>n</sup>.

 ## Problems
 ### 1-1 Comparisons of running times
-For reach function f(n) and time t in the following table, determine the largest size _n_ of a problem that can be solved in time _t_, assumming that the algorithm to solve the problem takes f(n) microseconds.
+For each function f(n) and time t in the following table, determine the largest size _n_ of a problem that can be solved in time _t_, assuming that the algorithm to solve the problem takes f(n) microseconds.

-This is solved by determining the value of _n_ for the functions in the first column that equals to the number of microseconds in the time period specified in the first row.
+This is solved by determining the value of _n_ for the functions in the first column that equals the number of microseconds in the time period specified in the first row.

 ||1 second|1 minute|1 hour|1 day|1 month|1 year|1 century|
 | :------: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |